 Here, we compare our tiny deep net to a Random Forest (RF) classifier.
 We use the metrics deriving from the confusion matrix.
 Let’s do it quickly thank to the machine learning framework of OTB First, we use the exact same samples as for the deep net training and validation, to extract the pixels values of the image :

-Then, we do the same with the terrain_truth_B_positions.shp vector data (validation data).
+Then, we do the same with the terrain_truth_epsg32654_B_pos.shp vector data (validation data).
 Finally, we train a RF model with default parameters:

 # Train a Random Forest classifier with validation

-Compare the scores !
-(With the author’s data, the kappa index is around 0.44, more than 20% less than our CNN model).
+Compare the scores.
+The kappa index should be around 0.5, more than 20% less than our CNN model.

-The metrics should be far better with CNN than RF: The CNN uses a lot more information for training, compared to the RF.
+It’s not a surprise that the metrics are better with CNN than RF: The CNN uses a lot more information for training, compared to the RF.
 It learns on 16 × 16 patches of multispectral image, whereas the RF learns only on multispectral pixels (that could be interpreted as a 1 × 1 patches of multispectral image).
 So let’s not say that CNN is better than RF!
 The goal here is not to compare RF vs CNN, but just to show that the contextual information process by the CNN is useful in classification task.
 A more fair competitor could be a RF using spatial features like textures, local Fourier transforms, SIFTs, etc.

 Create a landcover map